Proportional Participatory Budgeting with Additive Utilities: Introduction

-Probably the most popular multi-winner voting rule is Proportional Approval Voting (PAV), also known as Thiele's method after its Swedish first inventor \citet{Thie95a}.
+The most prominent proposal for a proportional multi-winner rule is known as Proportional Approval Voting (PAV), also known as Thiele's method after its Danish first inventor \citet{Thie95a}.
 Thiele's rule is based on optimization.
 Suppose that $N$ is the set of voters, and that each voter $i\in N$ has indicated a set $A(i)$ of projects that $i$ approves.
-Then for each set $W$ of projects which is feasible (i.e. its total cost is at most the budget limit), the rule computes the score
+Then for each set $W$ of projects which is feasible (i.e., its total cost is at most the budget limit), the rule computes the score

 The output of PAV is a feasible set $W$ that maximizes this score.
 When the unit cost assumption holds, PAV is a great rule and lives up to its name: it is known to be proportional both in an axiomatic sense \citep{justifiedRepresentation} and in a quantitative sense \citep{skowron:prop-degree}.
-In fact, it is known that among optimization-based rules, only PAV is proportional \citep{lac-sko:t:approval-thiele,justifiedRepresentation}.
+In fact, it is known that among ``optimization-based rules'' (suitably defined), only PAV is proportional \citep{lac-sko:t:approval-thiele,justifiedRepresentation}.

 However, when the unit cost assumption does not hold, PAV ceases to guarantee proportional representation.
 To see this, consider the city of Onetown shown in \Cref{fig:equivalent-instances}.
 Onetown has 90,000 residents split in two districts, and has \$90,000 available for participatory budgeting.
 The 60,000 residents in Leftside all vote for projects $\{L_1, L_2, L_3\}$ and the 30,000 residents in Rightside vote for the single project $\{R\}$.
-Note that the prices are such that we can either afford to implement all three $L$-projects giving PAV score 110,000, or implement two $L$-projects and the $R$-project giving PAV score 120,000.
-Thus, PAV implements project $R$ and only two $L$-projects.
+Note that the costs are such that we can either afford to implement all three $L$-projects, giving PAV score 110,000, or implement two $L$-projects and the $R$-project, giving PAV score 120,000.
+Thus, PAV implements two $L$-projects and the $R$-project.
 However, note that Leftside residents form two thirds of the population of Onetown, and so by proportionality are entitled to two thirds of the budget (\$60,000), which is enough to implement all three $L$-projects.
 Hence, Leftside is underrepresented by PAV.